×

 Vitamin C

-Vitamin C is an essential nutrient which has antioxidant value as well it helps to enhance the immunity and overall health of a person.
+Vitamin C is an essential nutrient that has antioxidant value as well.
+It helps to enhance the immunity and overall health of a person.
 It does not directly increase platelet count but it is crucial in maintaining healthy blood vessels and supporting the proper function of platelets.

 Vitamin C